 The actual deer density and the target population will depend upon the quality of the habitat and carrying capacity of the woodland, and the level of damage being experienced.

 The Deer Management Plan must be based on an accurate, independent third-party assessment of deer densities.
 The survey results will be used to develop a deer population model for the area in question, and hence a robust culling plan.

-This survey method may not be appropriate for all situations and so it is important that you discuss the proposal with local Forestry Commission Scotland staff as soon as you can.
+This survey method may not be appropriate for all situations and so it is important that you discuss the proposal with local Scottish Forestry staff as soon as you can.